SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/tehtris_edr.md

 ### Prerequisites

+To forward events produced by Tehtris EDR to SEKOIA.IO, you have to:

-Contact your Tehtris referent to activate the XDR Platform APIs for your tenant and to ask to add the [SEKOIA.IO IP address](../../../../FAQ.md#ip-behind-triggers-available-in-playbooks-section) to the allowlist.
+1. Contact your Tehtris referent to activate the XDR Platform APIs for your tenant and ask to add the [SEKOIA.IO IP address](../../../../FAQ.md#ip-behind-triggers-available-in-playbooks-section) to the allowlist

-Log on the Tehtris XDR platform and navigate to `SOAR > Key Management`.
+2. Log on the Tehtris XDR platform and navigate to `SOAR > Key Management`

-Click on the button `Add`, enter the label of the API Key and select, at least, the api `Fetch Events`.
-You may have to create a filter.
-At the end, click on `Create` to generate the API Key
+3. Click on the button `Add`, enter the label of the API Key and select, at least, the API `Fetch Events`.
+You may have to create a filter
+4. At the end, click on `Create` to generate the API Key

 ### Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Tehtris Endpoint Detection & Reponse`.
+To create the intake, go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Tehtris Endpoint Detection & Reponse`.

 ### Pull events

+To start to pull events, you have to:
-Go to the [playbook page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Fetch new events from Tehtris](../../../automate/library/tehtris.md#fetch-new-events-from-tehtris) module.
+1. Go to the [playbook page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Fetch new events from Tehtris](../../../automate/library/tehtris.md#fetch-new-events-from-tehtris) module

-Set up the module configuration with your API key and your tenant ID (most of time, your tenant ID is the subdomain of your tehtris instance; eg: https://{tenant_id}.tehtris.net)
+2. Set up the module configuration with your API key and your tenant ID (most of time, your tenant ID is the subdomain of your tehtris instance; eg: `https://{tenant_id}.tehtris.net`)

-Start the playbook and enjoy your [events](https://app.sekoia.io/operations/events).
+3. Start the playbook and enjoy your [events](https://app.sekoia.io/operations/events)